-Best LVN to RN Online Programs in Texas for 2022
+Best Online LVN to RN Programs in Texas for 2024

 Texas is home to several online LVN to RN programs that can help you advance your nursing career.
-The schools featured below offer two high-quality programs based on factors like affordability, accreditation, flexibility in instruction, and available student support.
-Each program offers a solid, accelerated pathway to RN licensure and develops transferable, in-demand skills that qualify you for work in hospitals, nursing centers, and other treatment facilities.
-Discover which programs stand out in 2022 below.
+The schools on our rankings below offer high-quality programs that feature affordability, accreditation, flexibility in instruction, and access to important student support services.
+See which programs stand out going into 2024.

 What Are Online LVN to RN Programs in Texas Like?

-If you’re a working LVN considering boosting your career by earning your RN degree online, you should know that LVN to RN bridge programs in Texas are more flexible than ever as more schools implement hybrid and online learning.
-These options are especially suitable for working LVNs who might find it hard to fit a standard class load into their busy schedule.
+If you’re a working LVN considering boosting your career by earning your RN degree, you should know that LVN to RN bridge programs in Texas are more flexible than ever as more schools implement hybrid and online learning options.
+These options are especially suitable for working LVNs who might find it hard to fit a standard class load into their already busy schedules.

-Coursework for these programs often occurs in the evenings and sometimes includes interactive labs or simulations.
+Classes (and, in some cases, interactive labs and practice simulations) are often scheduled in the evenings.
 Several Texas LVN to RN programs offer online academic study and require that students complete hands-on components of the program, such as clinical rotations, in person.
-Some schools may require on-campus visits, while others may offer other options more conducive to your current work situation.
-See our main LVN to RN page for more information on how these programs work and what to expect.
+Some schools additionally require on-campus visits, while others offer other options more conducive to better accommodate working LVNs.
+See EduMed’s main LVN to RN page for more information on how these programs work and what to expect.